 Certifications and Degrees

-The highest-paying skill in this position seems to be Knowledge of Medicaid & Medicare; individuals who report it as part of the repertoire have a median income of $22.82.
-Geriatrics is considered a run-of-the-mill skill; close to one-half of Consulate Health Care workers, with more than two-fifths of those surveyed reporting using it on the job.
+When it comes to skills, Knowledge of Medicaid & Medicare seems to bolster pay the most; employees who claim proficiency also enjoy a median income of around $23.36 per hour.
+Geriatrics is considered a run-of-the-mill skill; approximately one-half of Consulate Health Care workers, with more than two-fifths of those surveyed reporting using it on the job.
 Other skills in demand are Long Term Care, Elder Care, and Wound Care.